BenLeech/tobii-unity-basic-drawing/README.md

 ## Playing Tobii's Unity Demo Scenes
 If you haven't imported the Tobii Demo scenes already, follow the steps in the [above section](#using-tobii-sdk-in-your-own-projects).
 Make sure you import the demo scene assets from the package.

+In the project view, go to Assets > Tobii > DemoScenes.
+There are several different demos for you to try out.

 ## Getting the Gaze Point from the Tobii SDK
 To create any data streams using the Tobii SDK, you simply need to call getGazePoint() from the Tobii API